-He watched Alex Luthor mount an attack, and then watched as Negative Woman released her radioactive soul form and bound itself to the Anti-Monitor.
-He watched as the heroes finally unleashed every ounce of power upon the Anti-Monitor, who for the first time looked vulnerable.
+He saw Alex Luthor mount an attack, and then watched as Negative Woman released her radioactive soul form and bound itself to the Anti-Monitor.
+He saw the heroes finally unleash every ounce of power upon the Anti-Monitor, who for the first time looked vulnerable.
 Finally, he watched as the female Doctor Light fired all the solar energy she had collected into an enormous blast.

 The impact upon the Anti-Monitor’s body was immense, as was the Anti-Monitor’s scream of agony.
 “AARRGHH!” the creature screamed as it was slammed into Qward’s surface.
 The body lay still, its chest smoking.

 That’s right, you bastard.
 Enjoy your trip to Hell, you Devil, Kid Flash thought, his hatred for the creature still alive within him.

 He turned to the Psycho-Pirate, who spoke.
 “Is he dead?
 Duly and truly legally dead?
 Oh, dare I hope?” the Pirate asked.

 “I think that thing’s as dead as can be, Pirate,” Kid Flash said.